Powerlearnproject/se-assignment-day-2-git-and-github-Sharlyne-ben/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
+It's essential in software development for tracking changes, collaborating with others, and maintaining a history of the project.GitHub:is a cloud-based hosting service for Git repositories.
+GitHub adds features like collaboration tools (issues, pull requests, project boards), social networking (following users, starring repositories), and access control, making it a popular choice for developers.

+Maintaining Project Integrity: Version control helps in maintaining project integrity by providing a history of all changes made to the project, allowing developers to revert to previous states, track who made specific changes, and collaborate efficiently without conflicts.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?